 - Business Model Transformation

-- Distinguished Contribution to Leadership in Open Innovation
+- Distinguished Contribution for Leadership in Open Innovation

 The Start-Up Disruption Award

 Who should be nominated?
 Startups that are not yet well known, but have the potential of becoming a big disruptive player in the market by: